SANTA CLARA COUNTY

 San Mateo County is one of the most affluent counties in the United States.
 Venture capital firms and startup companies are prominent here alongside technology powerhouses Facebook, YouTube, Genentech and Oracle.
 School districts throughout the Peninsula are also some of the very best revealing high rankings in K-12 and continued education.
 And with the influx of employers to this region, even historically unsuccessful real estate markets such as East Palo Alto are discovering new life.

 Enjoy outdoor shopping in Daly City, Redwood City or nearby Stanford Mall; see panoramic views of The Bay while mountain biking at Water Dog Lake Park in Belmont; and surf world renowned waves at Mavericks in Half Moon Bay.
-Begin your house hunt in San Mateo County today.
+Begin your house hunt in San Mateo County today for which we also recommend to find spray painting kitchen cupboards contractors close by.

 Find your dream home in San Mateo County: